 A geriatrician plays an important role in helping elderly people develop activities and make lifestyle choices that contribute to a healthful aging process.
 Our geriatrics team also helps clients and their families to co-ordinate care with other healthcare providers in Guelph, Wellington, and the surrounding area.

 Our goal at SJHCG is to optimize the ability of clients to be as independent as possible.
 Our geriatrician is a key member of a multidisciplinary team of healthcare professionals, which includes a specialized geriatric nurse practitioner, registered nurse, and volunteers dedicated to achieving client goals.

 Clients are referred to SJHCG for a comprehensive geriatric assessment by a physician.

 The SJHCG Amputee Clinic provides amputee care to residents of Guelph and the surrounding area.

 The Amputee team includes a physiatrist, prosthetist, and physiotherapist.
 If needed, a referral can be made to an occupational therapist and nurse practitioner.

 A physiatrist is a physician that specializes in physical medicine and rehabilitation.
 Our team physiatrist provides medical assessment and oversees the team that manages your medical care.

-Our team prosthetist provides assessment to determine your prosthetic needs, fabricates and fits your prosthesis, and provides follow-up adjustments and maintenance of your prosthesis.
+Our prosthetist provides assessment to determine your prosthetic needs, fabricates and fits your prosthesis, and provides follow-up adjustments and maintenance of your prosthesis.

 Our Clinic Secretary will provide you with your appointment in the clinic and contact you with follow-up information.

-To access to this care, you must have a referral from a physician, usually a surgeon or family doctor.
+To access this care, you must have a referral from a physician, usually a surgeon or family doctor.